junkiescode80/data-science-project/README.md

     - Create interactive and static plots to visualize data and model results.
     - Use Plotly for interactive visualizations and Seaborn for statistical plots.

-## Project Structure

-- `data/`: Directory for storing raw and processed data files.
-- `notebooks/`: Jupyter notebooks for EDA, ML, and DL tasks.
-- `scripts/`: Python scripts for data processing, model training, and evaluation.
-- `models/`: Directory for saving trained models.
-- `results/`: Directory for storing results, plots, and reports.

 ## Contributing

 We welcome contributions to enhance the functionality and features of this project.
 If you would like to contribute, please follow these steps: